The Forces of Reproduction

 ‘Queer’ too is becoming commodified, and critical thought and practice has to move on.
 But it has to steer away from both the apocalyptic temptation (speculative realism) and the messianic temptation (leaping communisms).
 “Let us be worthy of our own fall and imagine for the time left the components of a new porno-punk philosophy.”

 Préciado’s program is to transform minority knowledge into collective experimentation, to work for the common ownership of the biocodes.
-Like Suely Rolnik, s/he sees psychiatry as a foreclosing of aesthetic responses to creating subjectivity.
-S/he puts gender dissent in an aesthetic context, rather than one of dysphoria, pathology etc. S/he compares her taking of testosterone to Walter Benjamin taking hash, or Freud taking cocaine, or Micheux taking mescaline: a protocol for experiment not sanctioned by the state or the professions, and to be understood more as the construction of situations in everyday life.
+Like Suely Rolnik, he sees psychiatry as a foreclosing of aesthetic responses to creating subjectivity.
+He puts gender dissent in an aesthetic context, rather than one of dysphoria, pathology etc. He compares his taking of testosterone to Walter Benjamin taking hash, or Freud taking cocaine, or Micheux taking mescaline: a protocol for experiment not sanctioned by the state or the professions, and to be understood more as the construction of situations in everyday life.

 Praxis, then is “… a matter of inventing other common, shared, collective, and copyleft forms of the dominant pornographic representations and standardized sexual consumption.”
 Those who are its objects can become its subjects.
 The organic intellectuals of such a movement are pornographers and sex workers as theorists.
 And as for practice, “… since the 70s, the only major revolution has been carried out by gays listening to music while getting high and fucking.”